RollPass/rollpass-js/README.md

 ## Getting started

 ### Browser Installation
+RollPass let's you create authenticated frontend apps without a database or server!
-For frontend and static HTML projects use include the RollPass CDN script in your HTML and use `getUser` to authenticate.
+Simply include the RollPass CDN script in your HTML and use `getUser` to authenticate.

 ```html
 <script src="https://cdn.rollpass.io/js/rollpass.min.js"></script>